camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/rabbitmq-inbound.md

 ![RabbitMQ Intermediate Catch Event](../img/connectors-rabbitmq-inbound-intermediate.png)

-The correlation key fields are only applicable for the Intermediate Event **RabbitMQ Connector**.
+The correlation key fields are only applicable for the intermediate event **RabbitMQ Connector**.

 When using the **RabbitMQ Connector** with an **Intermediate Catch Event**, fill in the **Correlation key (process)** and **Correlation key (payload)**.